 by Tony Vidler

-It would be a reasonable bet that every adviser has had clients or prospects as at some point: “what are others like us doing?”
+Helping prospects decide on the right course of action is often not quite as hard as we think, especially when it is a reasonable bet that every adviser has had clients or prospects ask at some point: “what are other people like me/us doing?”

 The very same behaviour that makes many consumers euphorically follow markets up, or despairingly follow the crowd trying to exit a market when prices slide, is evident at the personal level when we make recommendations and they want to know what the consensus view is.
 People tend to feel that a course of action adopted by others (especially others just like themselves) is less risky, and therefore an easier decision to make.